nicholas-long/blog/content/posts/create-python-script-from-burpsuite-saved-request.md

 ```

 # getting HTTP content
-the HTTP request has headers and optional content, if it is a POST request.
+The HTTP request has headers and optional content, if it is a POST request.
-the headers all occur before the first blank line.
+The headers all occur before the first blank line.
-in order to retrieve the content, we can use a simple AWK script `get-http-post-content.awk`
+In order to retrieve the content, we can use a simple AWK script `get-http-post-content.awk`
 ```awk
 BEGIN { content=0 }
 content { print }